Church of the Holy Cross, Ilam: St Bertram's Shrine

 A shrine to Beorhthelm of Stafford (also called St Betram, St Bertram or St Bertelin) was established, after his death in the 8th century, at his grave.
 An altar tomb, which dates from either the 13th or 14th century, now marks the site of the shrine.
 The tomb has special openings in its sides that are known as foramina, which allowed pilgrims to touch or kiss a relic.
 People often put injured limbs through the openings in the hope that they would be healed.
-The shrine became a popular pilgrimage site in the middle ages, and some pilgrims still visit it today.
-The chapel in which the shrine is now located was built in 1618.
+The shrine became a popular pilgrimage site in the Middle Ages, and some pilgrims still visit it.
+The chapel in which the shrine is located was built in 1618.